chrisuka/42_libft/README.md

 ## TODO:
 * Makefile should be able to build .so despite .a existing
-* add PRE_BUILD_MESSAGE for make targets
-* fix Makefile colors
+* PRE_REQUISITE message should be printed whenever objects need to be compiled
+* make clean should only print / remove the files that exist
+* make NAME should print all the objects before compiling them, allowing for nice formatting of output
-* write a script to automate building a moulinette-compliant directory with only needed files
+* a script to automate building a moulinette-compliant directory with only needed files